monkphin/HobbySub/TESTING.md

 ## Summary:
 Automated tests have been vital in catching issues early and preventing regressions.
 The remaining warnings have been logged for review during the future development cycles.

+# Known Limitations
+- Only one subscription box is offered; no box selection is currently available.
+- Admin features are not protected by a CSRF exemption — admins are trusted users in this version.
+- Some accessibility contrast issues and ARIA gaps remain; future iterations will improve semantic clarity.